 Absentee Ballot: If you plan to be out of the municipality on election day or if you have a disability or illness, you can request this ballot type.
 This ballot requires you to list a reason for your request.
 Absentee Ballots must be applied for and are not automatically issued.

 Mail-in Ballot: Any qualified voter may apply for a mail-in ballot.
 You may simply request this ballot without a reason.
 Residents have the option to complete one application for a mail in ballot for the primary AND the general election OR they may apply for each election individually.
 Residents must apply for a ballot, they are not automatically issued to registered voters.

-Residents will need to apply again in 2021, even if they voted by mail in 2020.
+Residents will need to apply again in 2022, even if they voted by mail before.
 Residents who have requested that we mail an application to them each year will receive them in the mail in February.
-If you aren't sure if you are on the mail in ballot application mailing list, click here to submit an inquiry.

 If you receive an application from us by mail and no longer want to receive them, you can either complete the section under the instructions and send it back to us, or you can complete this form.